 Before you make your purchase, you need to be aware of the brand’s repair and warranty policies.
 According to the Orient website, the company will repair a defective watch for one year from the original purchase date “If the ORIENT specified in this guarantee experiences a failure under normal use and service resulting from any defects in material or workmanship.”

 Orient specifies that the following will void the guarantee during the following cases: Failure resulting from misuse or carelessness; Failure caused by fire, earthquake, and other disasters; Failure resulting from an improper repair and modification; and The guarantee booklet is not submitted with the watch to be repaired or the information listed on it is incorrect or invalid.”
 For more information, you can view the warranty policy here.

-We hope you learned a thing or two about Orient in this feature.
-This company not only produce reliable watches but also keeps on improving designs and styles while staying true to its roots.
+We hope you learned a thing or two about Orient in this article.
+This company not only produces reliable watches but also keeps on improving designs and styles while staying true to its roots.